tbadard/geoiceberg_specification/README.md

 To build the website, you have to install the mkdocs tool and plugins for internationalization first.

-MkDocs requires a recent version of [Python] and the Python package manager, [pip], to be installed on your system.
+MkDocs requires a recent version of Python and the Python package manager, pip, to be installed on your system.

 You can check if you already have these installed from the command line: